 Joan Nickerson joined Sarepta in October 2016 and serves as our Vice President of Human Resources.

 Ms. Nickerson’s experience includes over 20 years in human resources, working in higher education before transitioning into the biopharmaceutical industry.
 Ms. Nickerson started her career at Harvard University in the central human resources office and spent 13 years in multiple positions within the University in roles of increasing responsibility.
 Ms. Nickerson served as head of HR at Dyax, where she led human resources, facilities and administrative services until the company was acquired in 2016 by Shire plc.
 During her tenure at Dyax, Ms. Nickerson collaborated with the Executive Management team to drive employee engagement and a culture of accountability and collaboration to become the #2 Boston Globe’s Top Places to Work in 2015 (for medium-sized companies).
 She managed employee growth of 30% over a 3-year timeframe, maintaining a retention rate at >95%, and developed and launched a Leadership Development Program for key talent in the organization.
 Her expertise spans across the many facets of human resource management, including compensation and benefits, which have served both the company and its employees.

 Ms. Nickerson holds a Bachelor’s degree in Business Administration from the University of Massachusetts, Lowell, and an MBA from Simmons College in Boston.

-Gilmore O’Neill, M.B., M.M.Sc., was appointed as our Chief Medical Officer in June 2018, leading all clinical development, medical affairs, pharmacovigilance, and regulatory affairs.
+Gilmore O’Neill, M.B., M.M.Sc., Senior Vice President, R&D and Chief Medical Officer joined Sarepta in June 2018 and leads Sarepta’s research, clinical development, medical affairs, pharmacovigilance, and regulatory affairs functions.